Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter2/README.md

 1. Open the `TodoListSPA\src\app\auth-config.json` file
 1. Find the app key `clientId` and replace the existing value with the application ID (clientId) of the **TodoListSPA** application copied from the Azure portal.
 1. Find the app key `webApi.resourceUri` and replace the existing value with the endpoint of the **TodoListAPI** (by default `https://localhost:44351/api/todolist`).
-1. Find the app key `webApi.resourceScope` and replace the existing value with *scope* you created earlier e.g. `api://{clientId-of-TodoListAPI}/.default`.
+1. Find the app key `webApi.resourceScopes` and replace the existing value with *scope* you created earlier e.g. `api://{clientId-of-TodoListAPI}/.default`.

 ## Run the sample